highlightjs/highlight.js/docs/api.rst

 or within initialization code of third-party JavaScript frameworks.

 The function uses language detection by default but you can specify the language in the ``class`` attribute of the DOM node.
-See the :doc:`class reference
+See the :doc:`scopes reference
-</css-classes-reference>` for all available language names and aliases.
+</css-classes-reference>` for all available language names and scopes.

 configure